 According to IBM research, the most successful CEOs recognize employees as a central part of their strategies for organizational reinvention.
 They also understand that future trends and technology present a plethora of opportunities for business development.
 Clearly, every business that wants to be successful should follow the trends, including HR Trends.

-So how will HR industry look like in 2018?
+So how will HR industry look like in the nearest future?
 It’s obvious that the main changes in HR will be brought about by technology.
 Technology disrupted every single area of business: fr om IT to logistics and marketing.
 Now it’s time for HR.
 While marketers are busy trying to decipher consumer data, HR managers will face the same ocean of data coming from candidates and employees.
 Digital will permeate recruiting, performance reviews and training processes.

 Headhunting has always had a negative connotation.
 But real talent is rare and companies have to fight for it.
 In 2018 HR professionals will be using new weapons in their headhunting chase.
 Social media will become a powerful tool in the battle for A-listers.

 Social media will help HR professionals understand the A-lister's weak spots.
 Is the person happy at their current position?
 Are they looking for a career change?
 Recruiters will have to embrace new channels of data to maximize efficiency.
 Finding a talent and getting in touch will be easier.
 The companies who have raised great talent, on the other hand, will need to put extra effort into retaining their knowledgeable workforce.

 It all started with digital nomads, but now, it seems, the entire workforce is turning to the digital way of working and living.
 It’s common for employees to telecommute and work from the nearest Wi-Fi equipped spots.
 Companies care less about wh ere the person is and more about what the person is bringing to the table.